What does GIRFEC mean for me?

 The GIRFEC approach ensures every child or young person will have a designated Named Person available to them.
 This is an identified professional whose job it is to be a first point of contact for children, parents or anyone who has a concern about a child or young person’s wellbeing.

 The child or young person’s Named Person will be available to provide information, support or advice, or can help them to access, or signpost them to appropriate services when needed.

 To read more about GIRFEC follow this link to the Scottish Government GIRFEC website.

 In North Lanarkshire agencies have come together under GIRFEC and have agreed on a single pathway for planning and support.
 The pathway supports agencies to work together to assess, plan and assist children, young people and their families to develop their wellbeing.

 The pathway enables agencies across education, health and social work to use the Core Components of GIRFEC to ensure the most timely and proportionate support is available to children, young people and their families.
-The Children and Young People’s Pathway for Planning and Support encompasses the five levels of GIRFEC; Universal, Additional, Joint, Integrated and Compulsory Intervention which are reflected within a Model of Staged Intervention.
+The Children and Young People’s Pathway for Planning and Support encompasses three levels of GIRFEC; Universal, Additional and Intensive Intervention which are reflected within a Model of Staged Intervention.

 What is Wellbeing?

 The United Nations Convention on the Rights of the Child (UNCRC) is fully embedded within the values and principles of the GIRFEC approach promoting the wellbeing of all children and young people.

 The GIRFEC definition of wellbeing is drawn from eight key areas that contribute to children’s optimal development.
 These eight indicators of wellbeing, safe, healthy, achieving, nurtured, active, respected, responsible and included are often referred to as Shanarri.